 - The seller intended to induce action by not making a complete and accurate disclosure

 - The commercial property buyer suffered actual harm as a result of the failure to disclose

 As the duties owed by commercial sellers are lower than the duties owed by residential sellers, it is more difficult to prove liability in a failure to disclose defect claims involving the sale of commercial property.
 If you have questions about failure to disclose claims, contact an experienced California commercial real estate attorney for help.

 Additional Rule: Commercial Property Sellers Must Disclose Certain Environmental Risks

 California also has special statutory disclosure rules for certain environmental risks.
 Under Cal.
 Civ.
 Code § 1103, commercial property sellers must disclose some basic natural disaster risks, such as if the property is located within an earthquake zone, flood area, or wildfire area.
 A commercial property seller could potentially be held liable for damages caused by failure to make these mandatory disclosures.
 As these disclosures are required by state statute, commercial property sellers have a proactive duty to share accurate information with buyers.

 Get Help From a Real Estate Attorney in Novato, California

-At Winton Strauss Law Group, P.C., our California commercial real estate lawyers are focused on finding practical solutions for our clients.
+At the Law Office of David C. Winton, our California commercial real estate lawyers are focused on finding practical solutions for our clients.
 If you have any questions about failure to disclose in a commercial real estate transaction, we are more than qualified to help.
 Contact us now for a confidential case evaluation.
 From our legal office locations in Novato, Nevada City, and Auburn, we provide real estate law services throughout the wider region.